drxpofficial/Leaderboard/README.md

 ### Step 2: Verify Environment Variables

-Ensure your `.env.local` file also contains other required variables:
+Ensure your `.env` file also contains other required variables:

 ```env
 # Database